Bugrahantabak/GPS-Bulk/README.md

 boundaries.
 6 - If you will use read file bulk, set your data into the "input_file_name" file.
 The program will execute the bulk for every line.
-6 - Execute the program with CLI.
+6 - Execute the program with CLI as root.
 6.1 - For the counter bulk "python counterBulk.py".
 6.2 - For the read file bulk "python readFileBulk.py".
 7 - Check soapOut.txt and failOut.txt files for outputs.
 8 - Remove all files from the server when the bulk completed!

+How to use with nohup to execute at background:

+nohup python counterBulk.py &
+nohup python readFileBulk.py &